-Service revenue is primarily tied to activities associated with the exploration, appraisal, development, and production of oil, gas and derived products outside the U.S. For the three months ended March 31, 2024, service revenue was \$96.5 million, an increase of 6% year-over-year and 2% sequentially.
+Service revenue is primarily tied to activities associated with the exploration, appraisal, development, and production of oil, gas and derived products outside the U.S. For the three months ended March 31, 2024 June 30, 2024, service revenue was \$96.5 million \$96.3 million, an increase of 6% 3% year-over-year and 2% relatively flat sequentially.
 Year-over-year, the increase was due to growth in activity levels in both international and U.S. markets.
-Activity on reservoir rock and fluid projects in the Middle East has continued to expand and reservoir fluid analysis services in the European and Asian regions showed improvement from the disruptions last year caused by the on-going conflict between Russia-Ukraine.
-This growth was partially offset by typical seasonal decline, lower revenue in Russia and delayed project revenue of approximately \$0.7 million due to a fire incident that occurred at one of our facilities in the United Kingdom.
-Sequentially, the growth was primarily driven by increased activity on reservoir rock and fluids projects in the Middle East and well completion diagnostic services in the U.S., partially offset by a loss of revenue due to the fire incident in the United Kingdom and lower revenue in Russia, as discussed above.
+Activity on reservoir rock and fluid projects in the Middle East has continued to expand and reservoir fluid analysis services in the European and Asian regions region showed improvement from when compared to the disruptions last year caused by prior year.
+Additionally, well completion diagnostic services in the on-going conflict between Russia-Ukraine.
+This U.S. market show a strong growth in 2024 when compared to the same period in 2023.

+Sequentially, service revenue was partially relatively flat, which reflects a slightly lower level of well diagnostic services in the U.S., offset by typical seasonal decline, lower revenue growth in Russia and delayed project revenue of approximately \$0.7 million due to a fire incident that occurred at one of our facilities in the United Kingdom.
+Sequentially, the growth was primarily driven by increased activity on international reservoir rock rocks and fluids projects projects.

+For the six months ended June 30, 2024, service revenue was \$192.8 million, an increase of 5% compared to the same period in the Middle East prior year, driven by increases in both international and well completion diagnostic services in the U.S., partially offset by a loss of revenue due to the fire incident in the United Kingdom and lower revenue in Russia, as activity discussed above.